EveryMundo/mongo-aggregation-extension/README.md

 }
 ```

-We're not going to be using the domain classes directly in the Aggregation example but the service that populates the DB needs them and they will give you a good idea of the information we'll be querying.
+We're not going to be using the domain classes directly in the Aggregation example, but the service that populates the DB needs them and they will give you a good idea of the information we'll be querying.

 ### 2.3.
 Create Data Transfer Classes
 The Book Search feature will need several data transfer classes to receive the filters in the request and return the results in the response.
-To avoid making this tutorial too boring we're not going to put the code of those clases here.
-You can check `LibraryFilter`, `BookFilter`, `AuthorFilter`, `BookData` and `AuthorData` [here](https://github.com/EveryMundo/mongo-aggregation-extension/tree/master/src/main/java/com/everymundo/demo/model)
+To avoid making this tutorial too boring we're not going to add the code for those classes here.
+You can check `LibraryFilter`, `BookFilter`, `AuthorFilter`, `BookData` and `AuthorData` [here](https://github.com/EveryMundo/mongo-aggregation-extension/tree/master/src/main/java/com/everymundo/demo/model).
 <br/>
 <br/>

 ### 2.4.
 Create Functional Endpoint
-Spring WebFlux includes WebFlux.fn, a lightweight functional programming model in which functions are used to route and handle requests and contracts are designed for immutability.
-It is an alternative to the annotation-based programming model but otherwise runs on the same Reactive Core foundation.
+Spring WebFlux includes WebFlux.fn, a lightweight functional programming model in which functions are used to route and handle requests, and contracts are designed for immutability.
+It is an alternative to the annotation-based programming model, but otherwise runs on the same Reactive Core foundation.

 In WebFlux.fn, an HTTP request is handled with a `HandlerFunction`: a function that takes `ServerRequest` and returns a delayed `ServerResponse` (i.e. `Mono<ServerResponse>`).
 Both the request and the response object have immutable contracts that offer JDK 8-friendly access to the HTTP request and response. `HandlerFunction` is the equivalent of the body of a `@RequestMapping` method in the annotation-based programming model.